Jeffrey Epstein Reportedly Has Compromising Photos Of Donald Trump With Women

 Convicted sex offender and accused sex trafficker Jeffrey Epstein has been linked to many famous people, including Bill Clinton and Donald Trump, which has sparked rumors that Epstein has dirt on such figures.
 Now, Spectator USA reports that Epstein told a mutual acquaintance during Trump’s 2016 presidential run that he had compromising photos of the President — described as “‘sort of sexy, sort of suggestive” — that were taken years earlier.

-But the accuracy of the source still isn’t confirmed, and they claimed to be unsure of the age of the girls.
+But the accuracy of the source’s story still isn’t clear, and the source claims to be unsure of the age of the girls.

 “Jeffrey had a set of these pictures that had been taken, probably 2003, 2004, of Trump with a variety of the same girls that Jeffrey got in trouble for,” the source said.
 “They’re vaguely suggestive, but not overtly sexual.
 I think maybe in one picture a girl was sitting on his lap.”